 When no supervisors were around, and a client had to be punished, George deputized himself: he was the head of his household, the next in command, the surrogate supervisor.
 His shepherding responsibilities involved more than benevolence.
 The maintenance of order required that he be part-time benefactor, part-time disciplinarian.
 Like a sergeant who reluctantly accepts the commands of officers, all the while feeling that he, being closer to his troops, is the one who really knows how to handle them—so George felt that staff meddled with his role as protector, while behaving too timidly when clients needed punishing.

 One time when Barry’s piercing screams became unbearable, George wrapped his huge hands around Barry’s throat and shook him like a rag doll.
-Supervisors, running down the hall, yelled at George to let go.
+Teachers and supervisors, running down the hall, yelled at George to let go.
 He did so immediately, but remained agitated.
 He was breathing rapidly, his head and shoulders were bent forward, tense, and his color had turned ash gray.
 Inside he was throbbing: his eyes bulged and his head seemed even larger than usual, as menacing as the thick end of a club.

 George often came to the aid of clients who were physically disabled or otherwise needed special help, but other times he regarded these clients with disdain.
 One day at the top of the ramp I saw him corner Becky, who had been staggering down the hall with her crutch.
 He lowered his head, holding it just inches from hers, and tried to lasso her eyes with his deadly stare.
 Speaking with whispered intensity, he threatened to strangle her.
 He glanced around nervously as he spoke, not from fear of punishment, but because he didn’t want to be interrupted.
 I went over, got Becky out of the way, and told him to settle down.
 But at such times speech provided the only relief valve for the pressure within.
 Without a pause George rammed his face in front of mine, and the uncontainable rush of threats and epithets continued.